google/WebFundamentals/src/content/en/updates/2020/03/devtools.md

 * Achromatopsia.
 The inability to perceive any color except for shades of grey (extremely rare).
 * Achromatomaly.
 A reduced sensitivity to green, red, and blue light (extremely rare).

+The `-anomaly` forms are the (rare) extreme versions of the `-ia` forms.
+Every person with an `-ia` vision deficiency is different and might see things differently (being able to perceive more/less of the relevant colors).
+The DevTools emulations are just a visual approximation of how someone might experience one of these vision deficiencies.
+Although the approximation should be good enough for you to identify and resolve issues, there's no way to simulate exactly what a given person would experience.

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/e847a020093fbd3c367eda02a7008feae5e28641 #}

 {# Send feedback to [Chromium issue #1003700](https://crbug.com/1003700). #}

 ## **Dock to left** from the Command Menu {: #dock-to-left }

 Open the [Command Menu](/web/tools/chrome-devtools/command-menu) and run the `Dock to left` command to move DevTools to the left of your viewport.

 ![DevTools docked to the left of the viewport](/web/updates/images/2020/03/dock-to-left.png)